Iqbal-khatoon/deaddrop-js/README.md

 I previously made changes to the system to require sender authentication before sending a message.
 Along with previous changes, I modified the database by adding two fields to the Messages table: sender and mac.
 The mac field stores a generated mac for each message and the sender field holds the sender's information.
 To prevent the mac from being edited, a Before Updated Trigger was created to make the field read-only and raise an error if someone tries to change it.

+## Mac Implementation

+## Sender Authentication Implementation
+I had previously explained the sender authentication process in a previous assignment.
+To explain more for verify senders before sending messages, I modified the index file by adding a "from" verb in the options that takes a username as an argument.
+The username is also validated.
+In the send file, the sender is checked for existence and then authenticated using the authenticate function.

+## Message Sending Implementation
+The function for saving messages was modified to reflect changes made in the message file.
+The query was also updated to include the sender and mac fields.
+To insert the sender's ID into the sender field, a sub-query was used.
+A new function called generateMac was created to generate the mac.
+This function uses the sender's name as a key and the message as input, ensuring the message's integrity even if the sender changes.
+The mac cannot be modified, making it difficult for malicious users to alter the message and create a new mac.
+Additionally, if the message is changed, the message will fail the integrity test, and the recipient will not be able to read the warning against it.